Herbal and Natural Medicine, Plus Some Regular First Aid

 - Motion sickness: Chew on crystallized ginger half an hour before you know you'll be on an object in motion.
 Continue munching on it as needed.
 If your motion sickness is severe and this helps you but not enough, then you might need to either sip ginger tea or consume capsules of ground ginger.

 - Urinary tract infections: Unsweetened cranberry juice, 1/3 c. every few hours, plus plenty of water.
-Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh or frozen blueberries.
+Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh or frozen blueberries - a handful of fresh cranberries can also be added but you'll need to eat them.
 Steep those things in 5 c. just-boiled water, covered, for 20 minutes and drink a pot of that per day.

 - Headache: Experiment with the following herbal teas - chamomile, peppermint, ju hua.
 Take a shower and scrub everything with soap and a washcloth, then either lie down in a dark, quiet room, or put your feet in a hot footbath and hands in 2 bowls of cold water.
 You can also experiment with essential oils: try adding 3 drops lavender and/or peppermint essential oil to 1 tablespoon of olive or sunflower oil, and then massage your temples and neck with a couple of drops of that.
 My research says that chronic headaches may respond to daily use of either feverfew or ginger capsules but I haven't had the chance to try it.